 I will strive to keep the format and content of this class flexible so that I can respond to your needs and interests as we go through the semester.
-Consequently, you should view the course calendar and even the grading scheme as approximations of the final outcomes at the end of the course.
-I agree with past students that this flexibility enhances my ability to make this Biochemistry course your Biochemistry course.
-I also realize, however, that this very flexibility can be unsettling, and I will therefore also strive to make it very clear what my view of the class structure and priorities are.
+I agree with past students that such flexibility enhances my ability to make this biochemistry course your biochemistry course.
+I also realize, however, that this very flexibility can be unsettling, and I will therefore also strive to make it very clear what my view of the class structure and priorities are, and I reserve the right to make final decisions about course structure, pacing, and assignments.
 Furthermore, in order to make changes to the course on the fly, we need to be in ready communication, and so I ask that you make it a habit to check your e-mail daily in case we need to be in touch about class-related matters.
-In return, I will make every effort to respond to your email within a day of receiving it.
+If your classmates or I ever make reference to an email message that you don't think you received, please contact me at once.